Breast Cancer Awareness Month 2025: Signs, Screening & Support

 What Breast Cancer Awareness Month Is

-Breast Cancer Awareness Month takes place every October and is widely recognized as “Pink October,” using the pink ribbon as a symbol of awareness and solidarity.
-The goal is to increase understanding of breast cancer, encourage early detection, and improve support and access to care.
+Breast Cancer Awareness Month takes place every October and is widely recognized as Pink October, with the pink ribbon used as a symbol of awareness and support.
+The goal is simple but important: help people understand breast cancer better, encourage early detection, and improve access to care and support.

-Note: Breast cancer is more common in women, but it can affect men and people of all genders.
+Note: Breast cancer is more common in women, but it can also affect men and people of all genders.

 Common Signs & Symptoms

-- A new lump in the breast/chest or underarm
+- A new lump in the breast, chest, or underarm

 Risk Factors (What Raises Risk)